 Although both mom and dad often spoke with me about the value of life, I'm not any closer to get an understanding of it, even though I've recently seen how fragile life can be: a few years ago two of my closest friends were diagnosed with cancer.
 Luckily both cancers were discovered early and successfully removed.
 After this, both changed drastically; although they are now completely healthy, they are enjoying life as if there was no tomorrow.
 Those two friends are Jack and Guri.
 The drastic change in Guri's life was to break up with her abusive American boyfriend and move back to Norway to again take care of her indisputable talent in sculpture, and Jack... well he became Jack, (you need to meet him to understand).

 Yes, there are certainly many things in life over which we have no

 control, whatsoever, but when it comes to the things we can control

 (although I have a tendency to constantly regret stuff) I hope I'll

 never get to a point where I regret my life's main course

 — this includes, as well as my work, my girlfriend.

 I suspect when mom and dad look back at the choices they've made so far in life, there are hardly any regrets, (besides wishing that they had replaced me with a more compliant kid, I guess).

-I envy their relationship & love they have for each other — I really do.
+I envy their relationship, and certainly the love, they have for each other — I really do.